This recipe for cotechino sausage with lentils is traditionally served in Italy on New Year's Eve.

 Heat the oil over a medium heat in a large saucepan and cook the carrots and onions for 5 minutes, stirring occasionally.

-Pour in the stock, seasoning and lentils and bring the mixture to the boil.
+Pour in the reserved cooking liquid from the sausage, seasoning and lentils and bring the mixture to the boil.

 Simmer for about 25 minutes until the lentils are tender.